Hello festival friends,

 We pride ourselves on being a World Music Festival, presenting a “broad brush stroke of musical genres “ involving local, national and international artists.
 This year we will again present local high school orchestras, ensembles and choirs.

-We also want to hear from all potential volunteers to help us with the presentation and production of our festival.
+We are keen to hear from all potential volunteers to help us with the presentation and production of our festival.
 We need people to

 - work on the gate